AdobeDocs/commerce-frontend-core/src/pages/ui-components/debug.md

 ---
-group: ui-components-guide
+title: Debug UI components | Commerce Frontend Development
-title: Debug UI components JavaScript
+description:
 ---

-## Overview
+# Debug UI components

 This article describes how to define what UI components are used on a particular page, their [JavaScript](https://glossary.magento.com/javascript) components and what data they use.

 To define the UI components used on a page, you can use browser built-in developer tools, or install additionally a plugin, for example Knockoutjs context debugger for Google Chrome.

-## Debugging using Knockout.js plugin
+## Knockout.js plugin

 To install the knockout debugging plugin for Google Chrome, take the following steps: